 Aboard the Glacier Bear, we prepare for another wine-tasting.
 What a perfect way to slow things down.
 Soon the Chef announces that dinner is ready.
 Al has a platter of perfectly-cooked filets, and places it on the dining table, right next to another platter of crab melts.
 Hmm… so there’s a grille hiding under the black cover next to the hot tub?
 Al’s secret grille.

 Everyone seems quiet this evening during and after dinner.
 Wine and steaks (plus an amazing dessert) are the exclamation point to a phenomenal day.

 This morning we have crab benedict for breakfast.
 It’s the Captain’s favorite.
-After getting underway around 8:00 am, we have a short journey to Red Bluff Bay, where we'll view dozens of waterfalls.
+After getting underway around 8:00 am, we have a short journey along Baranof Island, passing Red Bluff Bay, where we'll view dozens of waterfalls in the area.
 Red Bluff Bay features a high ridge on the eastern coast of Baranof Island.
 The cliffs are brownish-red in color, due to presence of heavy metals, including iron, chromium and magnesium.